dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/external-assets.md

 sidebar_label: 'Representing external data sources'
 ---

 One of Dagster's goals is to present a single unified lineage of all of the data assets in an organization.
-This can include assets orchestrated by Dagster as well as assets orchestrated by other systems.
+This can include assets orchestrated by Dagster and assets orchestrated by other systems.

-**External assets** enable you to model assets orchestrated by other systems natively within Dagster's asset catalog, and create new data assets downstream of these external assets.
+**External assets** enable you to model assets orchestrated by other systems natively within Dagster's Asset catalog, and create new data assets downstream of these external assets.

-External assets differ from native Dagster assets in that Dagster cannot materialize them directly or put them on a schedule.
+External assets differ from native Dagster assets in that Dagster can't materialize them directly or put them on a schedule.
 Instead, an external system must inform Dagster of when an external asset is updated.

-Examples of external assets could be files in a data lake that are populated by a bespoke internal tool, a CSV file delivered daily via SFTP from a partner, or a table in a data warehouse populated by another orchestrator.
+Examples of external assets could be files in a data lake that are populated by a bespoke internal tool, a CSV file delivered daily by SFTP from a partner, or a table in a data warehouse populated by another orchestrator.

 ## What you'll learn